wp-plugins/csv-2-post/readme.txt

 == Plugin Author ==

 Thank you for considering CSV 2 POST.
-I import data to Wordpress for a living.
+I import data to WordPress for a living.
 If your stuck, if you need another solution or help with any existing data importer.
 Please visit forum.webtechglobal.co.uk for free help.

+== Donators ==
+These donators have giving their permission to add their site to this list so that plugin authors can request their support for their own project.
+Please do not request donations but instead visit their site, show interest and tell them about your own plugin - you may get lucky.

+* <a href="" title="">Ryan Bayne from WebTechGlobal</a>

+== Contributors: Translation ==
+These contributors helped to localize WTG Tasks Manager by translating my endless dialog text.

+* None Yet

+== Contributors: Code ==
+These contributers typed some PHP or HTML or CSS or JavaScript or Ajax for WTG Tasks Manager.
+Bunch of geeks really!

+* None Yet

+== Contributors: Design ==
+These contributors created graphics for the plugin and are good with Photoshop.
+No doubt they spend their time merging different species together!

+* None Yet

-== Request Pro Edition Demo ==
+== Contributors: Video Tutorials ==

-A great way to try the pro edition of the CSV 2 POST plugin is to use a test/demo blog setup just for you.
-You can <a href="http://www.webtechglobal.co.uk/csv-2-post-demo/" title="CSV 2 POST Premium Software and Services Demo">request a pro demo</a> today for free.
-If you do decide to continue using the free edition, please consider a small donation to help support the plugins development and cover my time.
+These contributors published videos on YouTube or another video streaming website for the community to enjoy...and maybe to get some ad clicks.

+* None Yet

 == Version Numbers and Updating ==

 Explanation of versioning used by myself Ryan Bayne.
 The versioning scheme I use is called "Semantic Versioning 2.0.0" and more information about it can be found at http://semver.org/

-= Summary =

 These are the rules followed to increase the CSV 2 POST plugin version number.
 Given a version number MAJOR.MINOR.PATCH, increment the: